TLHcmus/react-crud/README.md

 # CRUD App

-Simple app using API from: https://reqres/in/ with the following features:
+Simple React app using API from: https://reqres/in/ with the following features:

 1. Login
 2. Add User